AIRCentre/.github/.github/ISSUE_TEMPLATE/functional_requirement.md

 ---
-name: Requirement
+name: Functional Requirement
-about: Create a new requirement for the system
+about: Define a functional requirement with clear and testable acceptance criteria.
-title: 'REQ: [Short description of the requirement.
-Example: users can login]'
+title: "[FR] "
-labels: requirement
+labels: feature
 assignees: ''

 ---

+# Functional Requirement

 ### **Description**
-[Provide a clear and concise description of the requirement.]
+Provide a clear and concise description of the functional requirement.
-**Example**: The system must allow users to log in using their email and password.
-Upon successful login, users should be redirected to their home page.
+Example: "Users must be able to reset their password via an email link."

 ---

 ### **Acceptance Criteria**

-- **Given**
+Define testable criteria for validating the requirement, using the "Given-When-Then" format.

-    [Describe the initial state.
-Example: The user is on the login page and has already registered an account.]
+- **Given** the user is on the login page and has forgotten their password,
+  - **When** they click the "Forgot Password" link and provide a registered email address,
+  - **Then** the system sends a password reset email with a secure link.

+- **Given** the user has received the password reset email,
-- **When**
+  - **When** they click the link and provide a new password,
-    [Describe the action or event.
-Example: The user enters their email and password and clicks the "Login" button.]
+  - **Then** the system updates their password and confirms the change.

-- **Then**
-    [Describe the expected outcome.
-Example: The system should authenticate the credentials and redirect the user to their home page.]

 ---

 ### **Additional Context**
-[Include screenshots, references, or other relevant information.
-Example: User flow diagram for the login process.]
+Include any relevant details, diagrams, references, or assumptions to clarify the requirement.
+For example:
+- The password reset link should expire after 24 hours.
+- The new password must meet security requirements (e.g., minimum length, special characters).

 ---

 ### **Dependencies**
-[List related issues or PRs that must be addressed, or 'None' if there aren't any.
-Example: Issue #123 for implementing the email/password validation logic.]
+List any related issues, pull requests, or tasks that are linked to this functional requirement.

 ---

 ### **Checklist**
-- [ ] Requirement is well-defined
+- [ ] Requirement is clearly defined.
-- [ ] Acceptance criteria are testable
+- [ ] Acceptance criteria are testable.
-- [ ] Dependencies are linked
+- [ ] Dependencies are linked.
-- [ ] Stakeholders have reviewed this issue
+- [ ] Stakeholders have reviewed the issue.